Table of Contents

 How To Treat Seasonal Dog Allergies

 The first step is to identify what your dog is allergic to.
 Allergy testing is often recommended, where a veterinarian tests pets’ immune responses by pricking small samples of allergens under the skin.
-Once the offending substance is known, pet parents can choose a strategy of avoiding it or engage in immunotherapy.
-The treatment works by gradually increasing a dog’s exposure to an allergen, lessening the immune response each time.
+Once the offending substance is determined, pet parents can choose to avoid it or engage in immunotherapy.
+Immunotherapy treatment works by gradually increasing a dog’s exposure to an allergen, which reduces the immune response each time.
 However, immunotherapy for dogs is an expensive commitment – $150 to $1,000 per year – especially without pet insurance, and results may not be seen for six months to a year.
 Blood allergy testing is also available, but it tends to be unreliable for both environmental and food allergies.

 If immunotherapy isn’t an option for your dog, the only thing left to do is avoid the allergen.
 If the culprit is pollen, consult local forecasts and avoid walking your dog outdoors when levels are high.
-Your veterinarian may prescribe anti-itch medications and ointments as well, or dietary changes may be recommended.
+Your veterinarian may prescribe anti-itch medications and ointments, as well as dietary changes.

 Managing Allergies in Dogs

 A pet with allergies may be in constant pain or unable to go outside, both of which can lead to depression in dogs.
-Pay special attention to your pup during this time and use treatment as an opportunity to bond!
-Warm oatmeal baths soothe raw, sensitive skin; ask your vet about prescription shampoos to relieve painful skin allergies in dogs.
+Pay special attention to your pup during this time, and use treatment as an opportunity to bond.
+Warm oatmeal baths can help soothe raw, sensitive skin; ask your vet about prescription shampoos to relieve painful skin allergies in dogs.
 If you’re short on time, you can soak Fido’s paws or simply wipe them with baby wipes after going outside.